fsRakib/Portfolio/MODULAR_README.md

-# Portfolio Website - Modular Structure
+# AI Notes - Modular Structure

 ## Overview

-This portfolio website has been modularized to improve maintainability, readability, and organization.
+This AI Notes has been modularized to improve maintainability, readability, and organization.
 The large index.html file (1266+ lines) has been broken down into smaller, manageable components.

 ## Project Structure